 Chapter Banquets – March-April – State Officers receive requests to address FFA banquets.
 The officer’s duties may vary from bringing “Greetings” to being the keynote speaker.
 It’s important for officers to meet and interact with parents, school officials, sponsors and FFA members.

 Convention Preparation – March – During the months leading up to the Idaho FFA State Conference, state officers will be responsible for being at the Idaho PTE Center to assist with preparation for conference.
 Officers will work on scripts for each session, prepare for CDEs and perform a variety of other tasks.
+During the University of Idaho’s spring break, state officers meet for 4-5 days consecutively

 State Leadership Conference (SLC) – First week of April – State officers are a vital part of the State Conference as they assist in planning, preparing and conducting this highlight event of the year.